tudelft3d/masbpy/README.md

 # masbpy
-masbpy is a python implementation of the shrinking ball algortihm to approximate the Medial Axis Transform (MAT) of an oriented point cloud.
-It is being developed in support of the [3DSM project](http://3dgeoinfo.bk.tudelft.nl/projects/3dsm/) that aims to explore possible applications of the MAT for GIS point clouds (e.g. from airborne LiDAR).
+masbpy is a python implementation of the shrinking ball algorithm to approximate the Medial Axis Transform (MAT) of an oriented point cloud.
+It is being developed in support of the [3DSM project](http://3dgeoinfo.bk.tudelft.nl/projects/3dsm/) that aims to explore possible applications of the MAT for GIS point clouds (e.g. from airborne [LiDAR](http://en.wikipedia.org/wiki/Lidar)).
 To deal with noisy input data a noise-handling mechanism is built-in.

+[This video](https://vimeo.com/84859998) demonstrates how the shrinking ball algorithm works using an early version of masbpy.

 ## Installation
 Succesfull installations have been reported for both Linux and Mac OS X platforms.
 Installation should be as simple as